 List is made up of people like Cesar Romero and S. R. Ranganathan.

 This list answers the questions, "Which celebrities have died from bronchitis?" and "Which famous people died due to bronchitis?"These notable bronchitis deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has bronchitis as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.
 (7 items)

-Cesar Julio Romero, Jr. was an American actor, singer, dancer, voice artist, and comedian who was active in film, radio, and television for almost 60 years.
-His wide range of screen roles included Latin lovers, historical figures in costume dramas, characters in light domestic comedies, and as the Joker in the Batman television series, which was included in TV Guide's 2013 list of The 60 Nastiest Villains of All Time. ...more
+Cesar Julio Romero Jr. (February 15, 1907 – January 1, 1994) was an American actor, singer, dancer and vocal artist.
+He was active in film, radio, and television for almost 60 years.
+His wide range of screen roles included Latin lovers, historical figures in costume dramas, characters in light domestic comedies, and the Joker on the Batman television series, which was included in TV Guide's 2013 list of The 60 Nastiest Villains of All Time. ...more on Wikipedia

-Henry Walter Bates FRS FLS, FGS was an English naturalist and explorer who gave the first scientific account of mimicry in animals.
+Henry Walter Bates (8 February 1825 in Leicester – 16 February 1892 in London) was an English naturalist and explorer who gave the first scientific account of mimicry in animals.
 He was most famous for his expedition to the rainforests of the Amazon with Alfred Russel Wallace, starting in 1848.
 Wallace returned in 1852, but lost his collection on the return voyage when his ship caught fire.
-When Bates arrived home in 1859 after a full eleven years, he had sent back over 14,712 species of which 8,000 were new to science.
+When Bates arrived home in 1859 after a full eleven years, he had sent back over 14,712 species (mostly of insects) of which 8,000 were (according to Bates, but see Van Wyhe) new to science.
 Bates wrote up his findings in his best-known work, The Naturalist on the River Amazons. ...more on Wikipedia

 Jonas Bailey Gardner was a farmer. ...more on Wikipedia